 Culture is simply a shared way of doing something with a passion.Brian CheskyCo-Founder, CEO, Airbnb

 We believe that it’s really important to come up with core values that you can commit to.
 And by commit, we mean that you’re willing to hire and fire based on them.
 If you’re willing to do that, then you’re well on your way to building a company culture that is in line with the brand you want to build.Tony HsiehCEO, Zappos

 We have a culture where we are incredibly self critical, we don’t get comfortable with our success.Mark ParkerCEO, Nike

 Culture isn’t created by one person alone.
 It’s decided by the group as a whole.
 Yet for a successful work culture, those from the top of the company chain can steer the direction towards a positive way.
 It is then up to them to impose their expectations of values, beliefs, attitudes, and behaviors onto those who work with them.
 Ask yourself what these expectations are.
 Where do you want to see your organization going?
 What goals do you want to accomplish?
 How can you set the tone to get your organization where you want to go?

 Work culture is the foundation of respect and productivity.
 The reality is, a negative work environment is distracting and caustic.
 Build communal values that your employees want to support together.
 You’re not just creating a place to work, you’re creating an every day experience.
 Creating an experience that people want to be invested in will produce the best work and bring in the best prospective employees.
-If you already have a negative culture at your office, although it’s difficult to change, it’s not impossible.
-The change will be worth it all around.
+If you already have a negative culture at your office, although it may be difficult to change, it’s not impossible and the change will be worth it.